joeyvigil/charmed/README.md

     - manage users
     - view site analytics

+- About Us ℹ️
+    - information about the site
+    - contact information

+- FAQ ❓
+    - frequently asked questions
+    -
+- Terms of Service 📜
+    - legal information about using the site

+- Privacy Policy 🔒
+    - information about data collection and usage

 ## Riot API requests + responses

 ### Get account by Riot ID 'ACCOUNTS-V1'